yslan/nekIO/README.md

-# nekdata
+# nekIO

-Data export and import to and from Nek5000/NekRS
+A collection of data export and import to and from Nek5000/NekRS.

+matlab/
+python/
+boxWriter

+### Plans:

-Not sure where this project would go, but here are the TODO list:
+Not sure where this project would go, but here is my current TODO list:

-1. Extra Nek5000/NekRS data into a box data structure.
-   - Running Nek on a box mesh, interpolate the solution onto an unifom but non-overlappinh grid.
-   - Read the outcome in python / matlab and fill the data into a `nx`-by-`ny` box
-   - With the flexibility of incluing or excluding boundary points.
-2. collection of nek reader / writer
+- Reader and Writer for MAT:AB/Octave and Python nek's rea/re2, con/co2, map/ma2 and `*0.f0001` files

+- Box writer
+  Extension of ifreguo

+- Adios
+  Tools to extract and splice files.
+  Push reader for visualization (paraview, visit)